 Page Speed Insight measures the time elapsed between when a user accesses a new page until the content is rendered by the browser.
-Score that a site can make are between 0 and 100 points.
+Score that a site can make is between 0 and 100 points.
 As it is higher, the better for site performance.
 Any score over 85 points is a good score, and scores under 85 points in need of improvement.

 Why you need a good Page Speed result?

-The purpose of Google search engine is to give users the most relevant results and the best experience possible.
+The purpose of the Google search engine is to give users the most relevant results and the best experience possible.
 Nobody wants to wait for seconds until a site is fully loaded, and in this case, is why the loading speed of a website has become a ranking factor.